 The summer months, from approximately July to November, offer lower prices and fewer crowds.
 However, expect higher humidity and occasional brief rain showers.
 This period typically suits budget travelers and those seeking a quieter experience.
 Rain showers often pass quickly, leaving clear skies.

 Curacao hosts festivals and events happening throughout the year.
 The most prominent is Carnival, usually occurring in February or March, which offers a truly immersive experience with parades, music, and festivities.
 If scheduled, the Curaçao North Sea Jazz Festival, typically in late August or early September, draws international artists and a large audience.
-Check the local events calendar when organizing your trip to see if any major events align with your dates.
+Check the local events calendar when organizing your trip to see should any exist major events align with your dates.

 If traveling during the wet season, embrace the occasional rain showers; they often pass quickly, leaving clear skies.
 Enjoy fewer crowds at popular attractions, which allows for a more laid-back and personal experience.
 Look for more favorable deals on accommodations and flights during these quieter periods.
 Some smaller businesses might not have much hours, so check ahead of time.